Podlite - a lightweight markup language

 :mime-type

-This option indicates the MIME type of the data, such as image/png for PNG images, which helps in determining how the data should be interpretered and processed.
+This option indicates the MIME type of the data, such as image/png for PNG images, which helps determine how the data should be interpreted and processed.

-Here is a list of few well-known mime types and their corresponding file extensions:
+Here is a list of common MIME types and their corresponding file extensions:

 MIME Type File Extension